Urban design: Relationships with other related disciplines

 The original urban design was thought to be separated from architecture and urban planning.
 Urban Design has developed to a certain extent, and comes from the foundation of engineering.
 In Anglo-Saxon countries, it is often considered as a branch under the architecture, urban planning, and landscape architecture and limited as the construction of the urban physical environment.
 However Urban Design is more integrated into the social science-based, cultural, economic, political, and other aspects.
 Not only focus on space and architectural group, but also look at the whole city from a broader and more holistic perspective to shape a better living environment.
 Compared to architecture, the spatial and temporal scale of Urban Design processing is much larger.
 It deals with neighborhoods, communities, and even the entire city.

-The urban design education
+Urban design education

 The University of Liverpool's Department of Civic Design is the first urban design school in the world founded in 1909.
 Following the 1956 Urban Design conference, Harvard University established the first graduate program with urban design in its title, The Master of Architecture in Urban Design, although as a subject taught in universities its history in Europe is far older.
 Urban design programs explore the built environment from diverse disciplinary backgrounds and points of view.
 The pedagogically innovative combination of interdisciplinary studios, lecture courses, seminars, and independent study creates an intimate and engaging educational atmosphere in which students thrive and learn.
 Soon after in 1961, Washington University in St. Louis founded their Master of Urban Design program.
 Today, twenty urban design programs exist in the United States: